rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 * #### 10.8.4.6 Unboxed items
-	* When possible, all 3-D objects, memorabilia, and framed items should be boxed.
+	* When possible, all materials should be boxed.
+ 	* Items that are too large or heavy to box should be handled as unboxed objects.
     * **Do not send glass items to the LSC.** Boxes containing glass must be stored onsite and should be handled as an OP.
 Affix a label that says "caution: glass".
-    * Items that are too large or heavy to box should be handled as unboxed objects.

  	* Framed Items
   		* When possible, framed items such as photographs, certificates, or artwork should be unframed and boxed according to the size of the item.
-See guidance above on oversized boxes.
+See guidance above in 10.8.4 Oversized materials.
-		* If it is not possible to remove the frame but the frame will fit in an oversized box, put it in an appropriately sized box and pad the item with pH buffered paper or bubble wrap.
+		* Materials that can't be unframed should be put it in an appropriately sized box if possible, with the item padded with pH buffered paper or bubble wrap.
 		* Framed items that are too large to be boxed should be handled as an unboxed object (see below) and stored on the art racks on L11 if possible.
-  		* Legacy information: Previously, framed items were given an FR number to indicate that it is being stored onsite on the framed art shelves.
+  		* Legacy information: Previously, framed items were assigned an "FR" number to indicate that it is being stored onsite on the framed art shelves.
 Since the FR nomenclature is no longer necessary to indicate a shelving location, it will not be used going forward and will be replaced by OBJ.

   	* Unboxed Objects
 		* Any item that cannot be boxed (including framed items, artwork, etc.) should be handled as an unboxed object.
  		* In ASpace:
   			* The item itself is the top container in ASpace, as it has no additional container.
   	    	* Container type = object
-  	     	* Give the item an OBJ number as the indicator, which indicates that it is an unboxed object.
+  	     	* Assign the item an OBJ number as the indicator.
 In a collection OBJs should be given a separate sequence of numbers from the general box number sequence (i.e. OBJ1, OBJ2, etc.), with no space between OBJ and the number.
-  	  		* Container profile = Unboxed [regardless of dimensions]
+  	  		* Container profile = Unboxed (regardless of dimensions--it is not necessary to include dimensions in ASpace for unboxed items as we do not need this information for space management purposes)
   	    	* Add barcode
   	     	* Add the location
   	      	* Add a Conditions Governing Access note if the item should be restricted and not requestable